Belkacz/Board_Meetings/README.md

 ## Preview (deprecated)

-Click here to see [Preview](https://board-meetings.vercel.app/) of project.
+Click here to see **[Preview]([https://board-meetings.vercel.app/](https://boardmeetings.vino.paga.gg/new-meeting))** of project.

-Since I started to build the backend part of the app on Vercel, the platform used for deploying JS sites without backend, cannot handle these changes.
-You can check it there, but it reflects the state from the beginning of 2024 (January).
+**This preview of app is full funcionally production build and set on kubernettes kluster with docker image.
+Front-end and backend are set on two separeted pods**

 ## Front-end